What is Breast Augmentation?

 The longevity of breast implants varies from patient to patient.
 In some cases, replacement is needed within a few years.
 Sometimes, implants are still structurally and physically intact 20+ years after the initial surgery.
 As the body ages, implants will shift, and may even wear down, leading to a desire for replacement.

-breast augmentation Risks
+Risks of breast augmentation Surgery

 General surgical risks include: